Clinical Management of Acute Stroke

 Reperfusion treatments are used to treat ischaemic stroke by restoring blood flow and oxygen supply to the area of the brain affected by the blockage.
 Reperfusion treatments include:

-Endovascular thrombectomy (also known as endovascular clot retrieval), where the clot is surgically removed using imaging guidance.
-The procedure involves inserting a catheter into a large vessel, which is fed up to the blockage site in the brain.
+• Endovascular therapy (also known as endovascular thrombectomy, mechanical thrombectomy or endovascular clot retrieval) involves surgically removing the clot using imaging guidance.
+The procedure involves inserting a catheter into (typically) the femoral artery, which is fed up to the blockage site in the brain.
 A wire stent or device is then used to remove the clot, restoring blood flow.

 (ACSQHC 2019)